Thanksgiving up Northwest

 In the waters of Deception Pass, just east of the present-day Deception Pass Bridge is a small island known as Ben Ure Island.
 The island became infamous for its activity of human smuggling of migrant Chinese people for local labor.
 Ben Ure and his partner Lawrence “Pirate” Kelly were quite profitable at their human smuggling business and played hide-and-seek with the United States Customs Department for years.
 Ure’s own operation at Deception Pass in the late 1880s consisted of Ure and his Native-American wife.
 Local tradition has it that his wife would camp on the nearby Strawberry Island (which was visible from the open sea) and signal him with a fire on the island’s summit to alert him to whether or not it was safe to attempt to bring the human cargo he illegally transported ashore.
 For transport, Ure would tie the people up in burlap bags so that if customs agents were to approach he could easily toss the people in bags overboard.
 The tidal currents would carry the entrapped drowned migrants’ bodies to San Juan Island to the north and west of the pass and many ended up in what became known as Dead Man’s Bay.

 Puget Sound is a sound [an ocean channel] of the Pacific Northwest, an inlet of the Pacific Ocean, and part of the Salish Sea.
-It is located along the northwestern coast of the U.S. state of Washington.
+It is located along the northwestern coast of Washington state.
 It is a complex estuarine system of interconnected marine waterways and basins, with one major and two minor connections to the open Pacific Ocean via the Strait of Juan de Fuca—Admiralty Inlet being the major connection and Deception Pass and Swinomish Channel being the minor.

 In 2009, the term Salish Sea was established by the United States Board on Geographic Names as the collective waters of Puget Sound, the Strait of Juan de Fuca, and the Strait of Georgia.
 Sometimes the terms “Puget Sound” and “Puget Sound and adjacent waters” are used for not only Puget Sound proper but also for waters to the north, such as Bellingham Bay and the San Juan Islands region.

-On our way to Stevenpass, we stopped in a small town to see something incredible: stripper serving coffee.
-Expresso is very popular in Washington State, and there are sheds selling expresso everywhere.
+On our way to Stevens Pass, we stopped in a small town to see something incredible: stripper serving coffee.
+Expresso is very popular in Washington state, and there are sheds selling expresso everywhere.
 Mark liked to buy his express in this shed where the girls are topless.
 I wasn’t supposed to take video, but I did it anyway… with al little help from Marky Baby.

 In this ski resort, we were able to enjoy the incipient snow.
 I took a video in which I am promising Miranda to take a snowball.
 It is a lovely and very picturesque place that we really enjoyed on the way to Wenatchee and finally: Leavenworth.

-The Stevens Pass Ski Area is a ski area located at the crest of Stevens Pass in the Cascade Range of Washington, United States.
+The Stevens Pass Ski Area is a ski area located at the crest of Stevens Pass in the Cascade Range of Washington state.
 The base elevation is at 4,061 feet (1,238 m) with a peak of 5,845 feet (1,782 m).
 The Mill Valley “backside” of the resort drops to a minimum elevation of 3,821 feet (1,165 m).
 Total skiable terrain includes 37 major runs covering 1,125 acres (4.55 km2).
 On August 15th, 2018, Vail Resorts closed on its acquisition of Stevens Pass.

 Stevens Pass offers a variety of alpine ski runs ranging from beginner to advanced.
 Because there is no lodging at the base, Stevens is a day resort drawing heavily on skiers from the Seattle area.
 Night skiing is offered until 10 pm most days (except Mondays and Tuesdays) during mid-season.